linode/docs/docs/products/compute/compute-instances/plans/gpu/index.md

 ## Market Leading Hardware

-Akamai Cloud Computing uses industry-leading NVIDIA GPUs with CUDA, Tensor, and RT cores in each unit.
+ The GPU plans use industry-leading NVIDIA GPUs with CUDA, Tensor, and RT cores in each unit.
 These GPUs support use cases associated with parallel processing, transcoding, and ray tracing.
 See [GPU Specifications](#gpu-specifications) for more details.

 If one GPU card isn’t enough for your projected workloads, Akamai Cloud Computing offers GPU plans with up to eight cards per instance.